 However, felony convictions and serious offenses generally are not eligible for expungement.
 A criminal defense lawyer can evaluate your case and advise on your options.

-If you or a loved one are facing felony or misdemeanor charges, don’t wait to seek experienced legal help.
-Inch Law offers free consultations so you can speak with a criminal defense lawyer near you who will listen, assess your case, and explain your defense options.
+If you or a loved one are facing felony or misdemeanor charges in Virginia, don’t wait to get legal help.
+Inch Law offers free consultations so you can speak with a lawyer who will listen, review your case, and explain your options.
+We’re a trusted criminal defense law firm dedicated to protecting your rights and helping you move forward.
+Call today to schedule your consultation and start building your defense.